lynchdean/template-react/README.md

 # template-react

-Template for React project with Typescript, bootstrap and github pages pre-configured.
+Lightweight template for React project with Typescript, bootstrap and github pages pre-configured.

 Inlcudes github action to automatically deploy updates to site when new changes are pushed to main.